 What is a Buyer Persona?

-A ‘buyer persona’ is a semi-fictional character that represents your buyers’ most common characteristics.
-It includes demographic information as well as other unique qualities like their interests, goals, frustrations, and more.
+A ‘buyer persona’ is a semi-fictional character that represents your ideal buyer's most common characteristics.
+It includes demographic information, as well as other unique qualities like their interests, goals, frustrations, and more.

 There are many ways to gather information to develop a robust buyer persona.
 Analytics

-is a good starting point as you can get a high-level overview of your website visitors’ age, gender, and interest categories.
-You can also review which content, email
+is a good starting point as you can get a high-level overview of your website visitors’ age, gender, and interests.

 , ads, and other marketing campaigns have performed well with your audience to see what engages their attention and drives conversions.

 Lastly, it’s helpful to create at least a couple of personas since your B2B buyers probably come from different industries or verticals.
-However, you shouldn’t create too many personas either because your targeting will be too broad.
+However, you shouldn’t create too many personas because your targeting will be too broad.

-Basics of a B2B Buyer Persona
+Key Elements of a B2B Buyer Persona

 This is general information like age, gender, location, and income.
-It can be a bit tricky determining their income since that’s not something you can see in analytics and buyers might not feel comfortable sharing, but an average salary based on their profession will do.
+It can be a bit tricky determining their income since that’s not something you can see in analytics, and buyers might not feel comfortable sharing, but an average salary based on their profession will do.

 Bring your persona to life by giving them a name and including personal background information like their job title, education level, hobbies, interests, and family situation (e.g. single, married, kids).